lstwoMODS/lstwoMODS-Core/README.md

 This is a game independent core BepInEx plugin.
 It contains no mods because they need to be added by other plugins.

+# How To Use

 The menu can be opened in game using F2.
+Most UI elements can be right-clicked to open the keybinds menu.

 # Installation Requirements